springernature/vpat/nature-content-discovery.md

 <ul>
 <li>501 (Web)(Software)</li>
 </ul></td>
-<td>Supports with exceptions</td>
+<td>Partially supports</td>
 <td>All text and images of text supplied by us on the pages of this product have a contrast ratio of at least 4.5:1.
+<br><br>
 Third party advertising scripts may inject content with insuffucient contrast.
 </td>
 </tr>
 <tr>